matei-tm/f-orm-m8-sqlite/src/README.md

    The build_runner will generate:

-    - in models folder, a *.g.m8.dart file for each model file
+    - in models folder, a `*.g.m8.dart` file for each model file
-    - in lib folder, a main.adapter.g.m8.dart file
+    - in lib folder, a `main.adapter.g.m8.dart` file

 9. Use the generated proxies and adapter in order to easily develop CRUD behavior.
-See the example for a trivial usage.
+See the example project for a trivial usage.

 ## Example - Gymspector application